 Where you place windows in a house can help with the passive heating and cooling of the structure.
 For example, south-facing windows allow the sun to shine into the home during the winter, heating the interior surfaces.
 During the summer, though, it is best to have overhangs on south-facing windows.
 It is possible to have overhangs that block the high sun of summer, but allow the low sun of winter in.

 Windows can also be used to reduce the lightning needs inside the house.
 Arrange furniture to take advantage of natural light during the day.
 [And, be sure to replace all your light bulbs with compact fluorescent bulbs (once the old ones burn out).]

-For more info, visit EERE Consumer’s Guide: Windows
+For more info, visit EERE Guide: Windows, Doors, and Skylights

 5. Landscape around your Home